zspoliver16/python-p3-pytest/README.md

 - **Assertion**: a statement that determines if a wrapped statement produces a falsy value or exception.
 In either case, the assertion fails and the execution of code stops.
+- **Flag**: a method of providing options to modify commands from the command line.
+Flags begin with a dash `-`.

 ***